peoplesj/message-translator/README.md

-# Deno Hello World Slack App
+# For demo purposes only

 This sample app demonstrates how to use a function, workflow, and trigger to send a greeting to channel.